cr2007/d3js-us-electric-vehicle-dashboard/README.md

 - [`index.html`](./index.html): The main HTML file that includes the D3.js library, the main CSS file and placeholders for the charts

 ---

+### Data Processing

+The CSV data is loaded and processed in `main.js` via the `d3.csv()` function.

+The data processing functions transform the raw data into a format suitable for each type of chart.<br>
+The processed data is then passed to the corresponding chart's render function.